BenJeau/bluflare/README.md

 - Track and filter Bluesky posts based on custom keywords
 - Real-time monitoring of the Bluesky Firehose
 - View and manage interests/keywords
-- Analyze and summarize posts matching your interests
+- Analyze and summarize posts matching your interests with Gemini
 - Sentiment analysis of posts
+- French and English user interface
+- Light and dark mode
 - Simple authentication and authorization

 ## Getting Started